 Salve Regina University has the same tuition for international students as for those from out of state.

 International students usually do not qualify for for loans or grants from the U.S. government, but may be eligible for private or school-specific grants, scholarships, and other funding opportunities..
 International students who demonstrate financial need may qualify for the following types of financial support at Salve Regina University:

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Salve Regina University is $15,400 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Salve Regina University costs $16,500 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat all or some of your meals the school dining halls.